 - Class 3 soils have severe limitations that reduce the choice of plants or that require special conservation practices, or both.

 - Class 4 soils have very severe limitations that reduce the choice of plants or that require very careful management, or both.

 - Class 5 soils are subject to little or no erosion but have other limitations, impractical to remove, that restrict their use mainly to pasture, range land, forestland, or wildlife habitat.

-- Class 6 soils have severe limitations that make them generally unsuitable for cultivation and that restrict thier use mainly to pasture, range land, forestland, or wildlife habitat.
+- Class 6 soils have severe limitations that make them generally unsuitable for cultivation and that restrict their use mainly to pasture, range land, forestland, or wildlife habitat.

 - Class 7 soils have very severe limitations that make them unsuitable for cultivation and that restrict their use mainly to grazing, forestland, or wildlife habitat.

-- Class 8 soils and miscellaneous areas have limitations that preclude commercial plant production and that restrict their use to recreational purposes, wildlife habitat, watershed, or esthetic purposes.
+- Class 8 soils and miscellaneous areas have limitations that preclude commercial plant production and that restrict their use to recreational purposes, wildlife habitat, watershed, or aesthetic purposes.